October 15 and March 15

 Peer Mentor Program

 The Peer Mentor Program is designed to help guide undergraduate students who are interested in pursuing research and inquiry, by providing student mentors.
-Each year 10 undergraduate and graduate students will be selected to become Peer Mentors beginning at the end of the summer semester.
-These students will be representatives of all disciplines, colleges and partner campuses, and are wonderful advocates for research and creative projects.
+Each summer, 10 peer mentors are selected and are active mentors/researchers for one year.
+These students will be representatives of all disciplines, colleges, and partner campuses.

 Peer Mentors serve as ambassadors for the Office of Undergraduate Research and Inquiry.
 These students are active researchers who assist their peers in getting involved in research and inquiry by mentoring, hosting workshops, giving classroom presentations, and other activities.Peer mentors work closely with the Council for Scholarship and Inquiry (CSI) to support this initiative.
 If you are interested in getting involved in research please contact one of our current Peer Mentors to learn more about how you can get involved!

 Interested in serving as a Peer Mentor?

-Deadline to apply is the last Friday of May annually
+Deadline to apply is the last Friday in May, annually.

-- Have at least a 3.0 GPA and in good standing at the university
+- Be in good academic standing at the university

-- Have one semester of DIS or other documented research experiences completed before applying.
+- Have a minimum of one semester of DIS/DIR or other documented research experiences completed before applying(Preference will be given to those applicants with more than one semester of documented research.)

 - Commit to a one year agreement as a Peer Mentor (Summer through Summer)

 - Commit to active participation in the student club, Council for Scholarship and Inquiry (CSI)

-- Commit to continue research in the following academic year
+- Commit to continue research in the academic year as an active peer mentor

-Responsibilities and Commitments of peer mentorsinclude, but are not limited to the following:
+Responsibilities and Commitments of peer mentorsDepending on the strengths and interests of peer mentors, responsibilities may include, but are not limited to the following:

 - Mentor undergraduate students interested in engaging in research and inquiry.